A Brief History of JWA

 The next decade began with Congress passing the Airport Noise and Capacity Act of 1990.
 The Act generally says that no local jurisdiction can adopt or change laws to further limit or restrict access to an airport.
 It also required air carriers to change to a quieter type of aircraft by a date certain.
 The limits at JWA, set the 1985 settlement agreement referenced above, were “grandfathered” under the new act and remained in place.

 In 2003, the four signatories to the 1985 JWA Settlement Agreement approved amendments (the 8th Supplemental Stipulation) that extended the term through 2015 and maintained the environmental / noise protections while allowing an increase in permitted operational and facility capacity at the airport.
 Construction of the new Terminal C and its parking structure began in 2009.
 It was completed in 2010.
-Also in 2009, the Federal Aviation Administration (FAA) implemented an RNAV departure procedure at JWA for certain flights.
+Also in 2009, the FAA implemented an RNAV departure procedure at JWA for certain flights.
 RNAV specifies routes and enables aircraft to fly more direct paths, with less deviation, than previous technologies.

 The JWA Settlement Agreement was again amended (the 9th Supplemental Stipulation) and extended by the four original signatories in 2014.
 The key provisions of the settlement agreement and amendments are available online at ocair.com.